Last updated on : 30 Nov, 2025

 Now that we understand what high PDW might indicate, let’s consider how one might manage it.

-While these steps can help manage high PDW, remember that they should be guided by your doctor’s advice.
+While these steps can help manage high PDW, remember that they should be exclusively guided by your doctor’s advice.

-Diagnosing platelet disorders involves various tests, including blood tests, genetic tests, and, in some instances, even bone marrow examination.
+Diagnosing primary platelet disorders involves various tests, including blood tests, genetic tests, and, in some instances, even bone marrow examination.
 The key tests typically include the following:

 The treatment plan varies depending on the specific disorder and its severity.